-- Baggage handling services only, this does not include tips. - Business office expenses (copy services, postage, and supplies) - Business related phone calls, faxes, and internet usage charges and fees - Conference/Registration fees - Costs related to passports and travel visas when necessary to accomplish the official business purpose of the trip - Costs related to vaccinations required and/or recommended for international business travel - Currency conversion fees - Laundry or cleaning expenses on trips lasting seven (7) calendar days or more - Reasonable incidental travel expenses, also known as incidentals, are reimbursed separately from Per Diem Rates for In State and Out of State travel - Transportation costs from lodging or businesses to restaurants (domestic travel only; see Appendix B for international travel guidance.)
+- Baggage handling services, not including tips - Business office expenses (copy services, postage, and supplies) - Business related phone calls, faxes, and internet usage charges and fees - Conference/Registration fees - Costs related to passports and travel visas, when necessary to accomplish the official business purpose of the trip - Costs related to vaccinations required and/or recommended for international business travel - Currency conversion fees - Laundry or cleaning expenses on trips lasting seven (7) calendar days or more - Reasonable incidental travel expenses, also known as incidentals, are reimbursed separately from Per Diem Rates for In State and Out of State travel - Transportation costs from lodging or businesses to restaurants (domestic travel only; see Appendix A for international travel guidance.) - Shuttle, taxi, or rideshare service to and from airports when public transportation is not practical. - Taxi, shuttle and rideshare services between business meetings.